 The founding philosophy has remained basically unchanged: to offer an experience in mass singing of quality repertoire under the direction of an inspiring and distinguished conductor.

 Many nationally recognized conductors have directed the Festival Chorus: Noble Cain (1939), Olaf Christiansen (1941), Harry Robert Wilson (1948), Maynard Klein (1949), Haydn Morgan (1953), Weston Noble (1963 and 1995), Margaret Hillis (1964) and Paul Christiansen (1969).
-This tradition of outstanding conductors has been continued more recently by Lloyd Pfautsch, Douglas McEwen, Clayton Krehbiel, Charlene Archibeque, Donald Neuen, Charles Nelson, Rodney Eichenberger, Eph Ehly, Joseph Huszti, Karle Erickson, Sandra Willetts, Rolland Shaw, Jerry Jordan, Anton Armstrong, Ann Howard Jones, Richard Bjella, Richard Mathey, André Thomas, Doreen Rao, Axel Theimer, Robert Bode, Jing Ling-Tam and Dirk Garner.
+This tradition of outstanding conductors has been continued more recently by Lloyd Pfautsch, Douglas McEwen, Clayton Krehbiel, Charlene Archibeque, Donald Neuen, Charles Nelson, Rodney Eichenberger, Eph Ehly, Joseph Huszti, Karle Erickson, Sandra Willetts, Rolland Shaw, Jerry Jordan, Anton Armstrong, Ann Howard Jones, Richard Bjella, Richard Mathey, André Thomas, Doreen Rao, Axel Theimer, Robert Bode, Jing Ling-Tam, Dirk Garner, and Simon Carrington.

 Thorough music preparation is required of all participating schools.
 Nearly all festival chorus music must be memorized, and rehearsal unity is enhanced through the fall workshop requirement.

 A unique festival feature is the fact that all choral directors must attend a fall workshop in order to qualify their schools for the next spring’s festival.
 The workshop is traditionally held on the last Friday in September, when music preparation instructions are presented by the guest conductor.
 Conductors are encouraged to bring their most logical honors choir candidates to the fall workshop.